Lavi2910/LOB_Core/README.md

 # LOB-Core | High-Performance Matching Engine in C++20

+> A Limit Order Book is the core matching engine behind every stock exchange —
+> it pairs buyers and sellers in real time based on price and arrival order.
+> This implementation prioritizes the two operations that matter most in HFT:
+> fast insertions and near-instant cancellations.

 A fast, memory-efficient Limit Order Book (LOB) implementation designed for high-frequency trading (HFT) scenarios.
 This project focuses on minimizing latency in order cancellation and providing trading analytics.

 ## 🚀 Key Technical Features